congruity/congruity/README.txt

 Requirements
 ==============================================================================

-Python (tested with 2.5.1 on Fedora 9)
+Python (tested with 2.7.3 on Fedora 18)
   See http://www.python.org/

 Python ctypes library (included with Python 2.5, separate earlier) See http://sourceforge.net/projects/ctypes/

-wxPython (tested with wxGTK-2.8.7 on Fedora 9)
+wxPython (tested with wxGTK-2.8.12 on Fedora 18)
   See http://www.wxpython.org/

-libconcord (tested with post-0.20 CVS snapshot on Fedora 9) See http://www.phildev.net/concordance/
+libconcord (version 1.0 is *required*; tested on Fedora 18) See http://www.phildev.net/concordance/
   Note that the python bindings are also required; see libconcord/bindings/python

+python-suds (tested with 0.4.1 on Fedora 18)
+  Suds is required for mhgui.

-Python, ctypes, and wxPython are typically installed using your distribution's package management system.
+Python, ctypes, wxPython, and Suds are typically installed using your distribution's package management system.
 If this is not the case, installation instructions should be located in the documentation accompanying those packages.

 libconcord may be available via your distribution's package management system.
 If so, please ensure that you install any sub-packages required to